DevelopersRed/Calculator/README.md

 # Calculator
-Calculator using HTML, Css and JavaScript
+Calculator using HTML and Css